fluxcd/flagger/docs/gitbook/install/flagger-install-on-kubernetes.md

 # Flagger install on Kubernetes

-This guide walks you through setting up Flagger on a Kubernetes cluster.
+This guide walks you through setting up Flagger on a Kubernetes cluster with Helm or Kustomize.

 ### Prerequisites